spotify/scio/site/src/paradox/extras/Sort-Merge-Bucket.md

-- If your job gets stuck in the sorting phase (since the `GroupByKey` and `SortValues` transforms may get fused--you can reference the @javadoc[Counter](org.apache.beam.sdk.metrics.Counter)s `SortedBucketSink-bucketsInitiatedSorting` and `SortedBucketSink-bucketsCompletedSorting` to get an idea of where your job fails), you can increase sorter memory (default is 128MB):
+- If your job gets stuck in the sorting phase (since the `GroupByKey` and `SortValues` transforms may get fused--you can reference the @javadoc[Counter](org.apache.beam.sdk.metrics.Counter)s `SortedBucketSink-bucketsInitiatedSorting` and `SortedBucketSink-bucketsCompletedSorting` to get an idea of where your job fails), you can increase sorter memory (default is 2048MB, or 128MB for Scio <= 0.9.0):

 ```scala
 data.saveAsSortedBucket(